taniaallen/BlackJackGame/README.md

 - The user with the highest score (still under 21) at the end of a game wins.
 - The dealer should continue to deal itself a card until they at least reach 17 points.

-## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation